Detailed course offerings (Time Schedule) are available for

 Develops a foundation of skills that enables a pharmacist to practice collaborative patient-specific care.
 Prerequisite: permission of School of Pharmacy.
 Offered: Sp.

-Develops a foundation of skills that enables a pharmacist to practice col permission of School of Pharmacy laborative patient-specific care.
+Develops a foundation of skills that enables a pharmacist to practice collaborative patient specific care.
 Prerequisite: permission of School of Pharmacy.
 Offered: A.

 PHARM 565 Applied Pharmacotherapeutics III (2) Catalano